 The first large observance was held that year at Arlington National Cemetery, across the Potomac River from Washington, D.C.
 The ceremonies centered around the mourning-draped veranda of the Arlington mansion, once the home of Gen. Robert E. Lee.
 Various Washington officials, including Gen. and Mrs. Ulysses S. Grant, presided over the ceremonies.
 After speeches, children from the Soldiers’ and Sailors’ Orphan Home and members of the GAR made their way through the cemetery, strewing flowers on both Union and Confederate graves, reciting prayers and singing hymns.

-Please remember that Memorial Day is not about being off work or picnics.
-It is a day to remember those who died serving our country.
+Please remember that Memorial Day is a day to remember those who died serving our country.
 So in honor of them, keep these things in mind.

 It is the VETERAN, not the preacher, who has given us freedom of religion.